 Applications Manager's AWS Lambda monitoring dashboard displays information about your Lambda configurations in a single tab for easy reference.
 Data like resource stats, security and network information, function details and other configuration details are available at your disposal.

-AWS Lambda monitoring is a part of Applications Manager's AWS monitoring solution.
+AWS Lambda monitoring is a part of Applications Manager's AWS monitoring solution that also includes AWS ECS monitoring.
 To explore Applications Manager on your own, download our 30-day free trial or schedule a personalized demo for a guided tour.